Clean Burnt Glass Pans In Minutes With 5 Surprising Hacks!

 2. Add a few drops of dish soap to the hot water.
 Dish soap is a powerful degreaser and helps to break down stubborn burnt stains.

 3. Allow the pan to soak for at least 30 minutes.
-For more severe stains, it is advisable to leave the pan to soak overnight.
+For more severe stains, leaving the pan to soak overnight is advisable.
 Soaking gives the dish soap enough time to penetrate and soften the burnt residue, making it easier to clean.

 4. After the soaking period, take a soft sponge or cloth and gently scrub the pan.
 Make sure to focus on the areas with burnt stains.
 The combination of hot water and dish soap will have loosened the burnt residue, allowing it to be easily lifted off.